In the Mood (film): Plot

-Based on a true story and set in 1944, 14-year-old Sonny Wisecarver, nicknamed the Woo Woo Kid, is a teenage casanova who has an affair with his older neighbor, Judy, a 21-year-old mother of two, and then runs off with her to get married.
+Based on a true story and set in 1944, 14-year-old Sonny Wisecarver, nicknamed the Woo Woo Kid, is a teen Lothario who has an affair with his older neighbor, Judy, a 21-year-old mother of two, and then runs off with her to get married.

 When the law catches up with the pair in Colorado, they are returned to California.
 They get a lot of press, as Sonny is considered to be a great romantic.
 The judge annuls the marriage.
 She is sentenced to three years' probation, ordered to go to church regularly for "moral training", and repay the county for the cost of transporting them back from Colorado.
 Sonny is ordered to stay out of town for the summer.

 Sonny is sent to live with an aunt in Northern California, and ordered to stay away from his former wife.
 Originally meant to work for an uncle on his rabbit farm, he quits, finding work in a fish factory.
 He gets a room in a boarding house, meeting Francine. a 25-year-old wife of a decorated soldier who is overseas.
 Soon after, they sneak off to Paradise, CA. Before long, an article is published about them.
 He naïvely goes to the local police, thinking he will throw them off their scent, but instead he gets detained.

 His father brings him back home, and soon thereafter Sonny finds himself before the same judge, who rules him incorrigible, and sends him to a youth correctional center until he is 21.
-She was sentenced to three years' probation for contributing to the delinquency of a minor and fined $250.
+Francine was sentenced to three years' probation for contributing to the delinquency of a minor and fined $250.

 After being threatened by a fellow inmate, he escapes.
 Jumping a train to Utah, he is recognised, so gets off in Nevada.
 Trying to stay all night in the movies Wendy, an usher, tells him he has to leave.
 Optimistic and also 15, they go out for coffee.
 He asks her parents' permission and they marry three weeks later.

 The public and the media are more fascinated than outraged by Sonny's romantic prowess, with the press nicknaming him the "Compton Casanova," the "Love Bandit" and the "L.A.
 Lothario."
 But Life magazine came up with the nickname that stuck: "The Woo Woo Boy, the world's greatest lover."